 - Power system simulations show that due to the low EAF of Eskom's generation plants and the early shutdown of non-performing units (Grootvlei, Komati and Hendrina), there is an immediate risk of huge power shortages.
 This is likely to result in Eskom running diesel peaking plant for an extended duration, or manifesting in load shedding to avoid high expenditure on diesel.
-It is also clear that there are inadequate capacity reserves in the event of emergency plant breakdowns in the immediate term. - This risk plus the associated energy shortages gets worse when considering the non-compliance status of some Eskom plants vis a vis NEMA.
+It is also clear that there are inadequate capacity reserves in the event of emergency plant breakdowns in the immediate term.
+The price path in Figure 9 shows higher average energy costs compared to scenarios in the draft IRP 2018 published for comments.
+The reason for this is because the system runs diesel peakers at high loaf factor to make up for shortage in capacity in the short-term. - This risk plus the associated energy shortages gets worse when considering the non-compliance status of some Eskom plants vis a vis NEMA.
 Eskom is also unlikely to meet the deadline for compliance (postponements granted in year 2015) with MES due to constrained finances and project execution delays.
-Assuming that non-compliant power plants are shut down, the reality of power disruptions manifests significantly from year 2019 onwards.

-- Medupi and Kusile are now de-rated at below name-plate rating, meaning that these plants are unable to provide the full complement of energy for their rating.
+Assuming that non-compliant power plants are shut down, the reality of power disruptions manifests significantly from year 2019 onwards. - Medupi and Kusile are now de-rated at below name-plate rating, meaning that these plants are unable to provide the full complement of energy for their rating.
 It must be noted that this energy shortage occurs notwithstanding the already committed capacity from renewable energy projects and the commissioning of the remaining units at Medupi and Kusile.
 Continued underperformance and late commissioning by Medupi and Kusile units will exacerbate the load shedding risk. - Simulations also indicate that shutting down Koeberg in 2024 in line with its 40year end of design life of plant worsens the situation.